 - Remind yourself why you are in addiction recovery

 Last but definitely not least, take a moment each day to remember the reasons that you are in addiction recovery in the first place.
 Why is getting and staying sober important to you?
 Write a list and keep it in your pocket or in your wallet and take a look at it each day.

 Where You Can Seek Help for Addiction

-If you or a loved one has realized they finally need to seek addiction treatment, or you need some help to persuade them, give Shadow Mountain Recovery a call today.
+If you or a loved one has realized they finally need to seek help with alcoholism, or you need some help to persuade them, give Shadow Mountain Recovery a call today.
 We have experienced staff that can help combat addiction to any drug, and we specialize in holistic treatment to treat the mind, body, and spirit.